Comprehensive and Effective Wood Dust Extraction Solutions...

 Wood dust can have an adverse effect on health, from allergic reactions to affecting lung capacity.
 Diagnosis from different types of wood dust can include hay fever, shortness of breath (or a reduced lung function), developing allergies or potentially life-threatening conditions such as occupational asthma or heart disease.

-Indoor air quality should be taken into consideration for all members of staff, not just those on woodworking machinery to ensure that the air is clean and pollution-free for all members of staff.
+Indoor air quality should be taken into consideration for all members of staff, not just those on machinery to ensure that the air is clean and pollution-free for all members of staff.

 Industrial Wood Dust LEV Products